 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchases contracts, further specialists advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

-The former school house has been altered/extended to comprise its existing layout, including a two storey extension to the side.
+The property has been substantially altered and extended in the past.
 The valuation assumes necessary certification in respect of the planning permissions, building warrants and completion certificates were issued for these works.